-If you want optimal skin, then you’ll need to zoom in on these 15 internal and external skin health tips.
+If you want optimal skin, then you’ll need to zoom in on the dermatology products are in stock and follow these 15 internal and external skin health tips.

 Now listen, if it was actually as simple as this, everyone would have clear skin,

 Drink more water and use xyz product for perfect skin.

 But the state of your skin health does not work that way.

 So, if someone tries selling you on “the thing” for clear and optimal skin, run away real fast.